polarityio/pastebin-dmps/README.md

 ### Use Date Filter

 Filter out results that are older than 60 days.
+(Will reduce the number of results coming back from pastebin)

 ## Installation Instructions